giwdulttam/giwdulttamblog.github.io/_posts/2024-01-02-Algebras-and-Spaces-in-Probability-Theory.md

 ### Algebras and Spaces in Probability Theory

-In classical probability theory, one often begins with a
+A few interesting notes on probability spaces:

-Note: Any unital commutative $C^* -$algebra can be realized as the algebra of continuous functions on a compact Hausdorff space $\Omega(A)$ in an essentially unique way.
+Any unital commutative $C^* -$algebra can be realized as the algebra of continuous functions on a compact Hausdorff space $\Omega(A)$ in an essentially unique way.

 This leads to the following: $\Omega \rightarrow A(\Omega)$ and $A \rightarrow \Omega(A)$ are contravariantly functorial and set up a dual equivalence between the category of compact Hausdorff spaces and the category of unital commutative $C^* -$algebras.

-One consequence of this fact is that...